Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Numerical experiments

 Under the hyperparameter settings outlined in Section \ref{sec:inferring_the_latent_dimension}, each model is fitted to a training dataset of size $N_{\mathrm{train}}$, simulated with the above specifications and then standardised.
 The fitted models are then used to make predictions for $N_{\mathrm{test}} = 1,000$ unseen test samples, and the RMSEP is given as the average error over the response elements; by construction, they are on the same scale.
 This setup is repeated for a total of $10$ synthetic data sets.

 Figure \ref{fig:simboxplotfree} illustrates how the BPLS performance compares to other methods.
 In scenarios where the data have small $N_{\mathrm{train}} = 50$ and $\ttP = 100$, the BPLS, ss-BPLS and L-BPLS models provide a clear advantage in terms of prediction accuracy over their competitors.
 As the number of training samples increases to $N_{\mathrm{train}} = 500$, all PLS-type methods perform similarly and tend to be better than the standard LASSO and ridge regression competitors.
 Figure \ref{fig:simboxplotfree} shows that the impact of the nonparametric prior resulting in bias in an infinite-dimensional model does not necessarily disappear as the sample size grows \citep{DiFr1986,Rous2016}.
 The presence of high levels of noise decreases the accuracy of the competing methods more substantially as compared to the BPLS regression approaches.
-Appendix D.2 of the Supplementary Material provides details on the shrinkage parameter posteriors showing the BPLS regression model correctly identifies the latent dimensionality of the observed data.
+Appendix \ref{app:posterior_shrinkage} of the Supplementary Material provides details on the shrinkage parameter posteriors showing the BPLS regression model correctly identifies the latent dimensionality of the observed data.
+An additional comparison of the BPLS methods to standard Bayesian factor analysis on the most challenging synthetic data setting (i.e.,\ $\ttP=1000,\,N=50,\,$high noise) is given in Appendix F.1 of the Supplementary Material.

 In addition to strong predictive performance, the BPLS models provide uncertainty quantification through the posterior predictive distributions.
 Table \ref{tab:sim_coverage} gives the estimated coverage probabilities for test-set observations under various simulation settings.
 All models achieve the desired coverage when larger samples are available ($N_{\mathrm{train}}=500$), but when only a small number of samples is available, the prediction interval (PI) width is under-estimated for BPLS and ss-BPLS.
 Upon further investigation, the too narrow PIs correspond to under-estimation of the $\Psi$ matrix.
 The PIs produced by L-BPLS are a little too conservative when the noise is low but too narrow when it is high; indeed, this suggests that a sparse $C$ matrix leads to a $\Psi$ posterior which relies heavily on the prior.
 There did not appear any meaningful difference in the prediction interval widths achieving the same coverage.